-Factoring and asset-based lending are similar in that your assets are utilized to help you get funding right away.
+Payroll Advance and asset-based lending are similar in that your assets are utilized to help you get funding right away.

 With both commercial asset-based lending and personal asset-based lending, you get to keep your assets.
 Then, it is your responsibility to collect invoices and pay back the asset-based loan as agreed in your terms and conditions.
 Asset-based lending is more like an equity line of credit or term loan from an asset-based lending bank.

-Factoring is a “buy-out.”
+Financing is a “buy-out.”
 You are not responsible for the collection of the invoices you sell.
 Instead, we purchase them from you at a small discount and then collect the funds from your clients and customers.